 Brett was a close childhood friend of Be Inspired Foundation’s founder Shane Johnstone.
 Brett was a very passionate sportsman and upcoming Australian rules football field umpire.
-Brett had just been awarded a WA Football League (WAFL) scholarship taking him closer to his dream of field umpiring in the AFL.
+Brett had just been awarded a WA Football League (WAFL) scholarship, taking him closer to his dream of field umpiring in the AFL.
 Brett would regularly go for long runs to keep fit and one day he noticed a pain in his calf which did not settle.
-Further investigation revealed at just the age of 17 that he had an Osteogenic Sarcoma (cancer).
+Further investigation revealed that, at the age of just 17, he had Osteosarcoma (bone cancer).

 Brett needed prompt surgery to have the tumour removed.
-The surgery went well however the nerve controlling his foot to lift up and drop down had been severed so he had lost this function and therefore the ability to run.
-Shane recalls watching a young upcoming talent not being able to achieve what he had worked so hard for as heart breaking.
-Shane also remembers his positivity that he would beat the cancer and that the nerve would grow back even at 1mm per day and that he would return to what he loved.
+The surgery went well however the nerve controlling his foot to lift up and drop down had been severed, so he had lost this function and therefore the ability to run.
+Shane recalls watching a young upcoming talent not being able to achieve what he had worked so hard for as heart-breaking.
+Shane also remembers Brett’s positivity that he would beat the cancer and that the nerve would grow back, even at 1mm per day, and that he would soon return to what he loved.

-Later everyone was informed that the cancer had spread and it was now in his lungs.
+Later, everyone was informed that the cancer had spread and it was now in his lungs.
 Brett remained determined.
-While Brett battled the cancer, friends and close family did everything they could for him.
-Shane recalls completing his first charity campaign, knocking on neighbour’s doors telling Brett’s story and committing to shaving his head to raise money for him.
+While Brett battled the cancer, his friends and close family did everything they could for him.
+Shane recalls completing his first charity campaign, knocking on neighbour’s doors, telling Brett’s story and committing to shaving his head to raise money.